Getting Started

 3. Every 3-6 Months: Fully drain your water and replace it with new water.

 4. Every 6-8 Months: Replace your filter.
-You can purchase a new one here.
-All models accept the Mini take the 50 sq ft filter.
-The Mini takes the 25 sq ft filter.
+All Freeflow Spas models, except the Freeflow Mini, use the 50 sq ft filter.
+The 2-person Freeflow Mini uses the 25 sq ft filter.

 Draining your hot tub is simple, follow these 3 steps: